Who We Are

 The Centre for Astrophysics & Supercomputing (CAS) at Swinburne University of Technology is focussed on the synergy between high-performance computing (HPC), data science and astronomy.
 CAS will play an integrated role in the SDSRI, driving eResearch development and training in astronomy-related data science and supercomputing.
 CAS is a major contributor to Swinburne’s ranking in the top 100 in Physics research in the world, and CAS has consistently scored the highest possible rank of “above world standard” in Australia’s research excellence ratings.
 CAS has an extensive track record in designing supercomputers for the astronomy community, culminating in the current g2 machine that incorporates the GPU Supercomputer for Theoretical Astrophysics Research (gSTAR) – a national facility for astronomers provided in cooperation with Astronomy Australia Limited (AAL).
 The facility also hosts a number of Swinburne-led national data science development projects, such as the gSTAR Data Management and Collaboration Platform (gDMCP) and the National eResearch Collaboration Tools and Resources (NeCTAR) funded Theoretical Astrophysics Observatory (TAO), committed to delivering astronomical datasets to the national community.
 Furthermore, CAS has an outstanding track record of developing real-time data processing pipelines in radio astronomy (at Parkes, the refurbished Molonglo and now for MeerKAT) and an optical astronomy program that includes direct access to nights at the Keck Observatory.
 Swinburne will host the new OzGrav Centre of Excellence and will be a key node of the CAASTRO-3D Centre of Excellence, underpinning the supercomputing and data science efforts of both.

 The Pawsey Supercomputing Centre vision is to be a world leader in supercomputing, data and visualisation research infrastructure provision, delivering services to researchers beyond their expectation, and standing as Australia’s supercomputing gateway to the world.
 In this regard, Pawsey has always focussed on pushing the limits of present scientific capability.
-Pawsey is currently the most advanced scientific computing research facility in Australia and one of the most advanced facilities in the southern hemisphere.
-Through ADACS, Pawsey is looking to encourage and support Australia’s astronomers to effectively use these advanced computing and data facilities.
+Pawsey is one of the most advanced facilities in the southern hemisphere and through ADACS, Pawsey is looking to encourage and support Australia’s astronomers to effectively use these advanced computing and data facilities.